-We’ve all likely had a friend who leans on us a bit too hard for support.
-And ordinarily, you don’t mind, because you want to be there for them.
-You want to be a good friend..
-But just lately – or perhaps it’s been going on for a while – they’ve started asking even more of you… You’ve found yourself giving more of your time and energy to deal with their problems – to manage their life – and you’ve left yourself with nothing to fill your own cup.
+We’ve all likely had a friend who leans on us a bit too hard for support, and ordinarily, you don’t mind, because you want to be there for them.
+However, they may have started asking more of you, and you’ve found yourself giving more of your time and energy to deal with their problems – to manage their life.
 You want to continue to be supportive, but they keep on making huge withdrawals from your emotional bank account.

 Discerning the Reason for Why It’s You

-If your friend is making a request for emotional support in whatever the circumstances, it could be a relationship, financial issues, family or whatever else.
-It doesn’t matter what.
 First, you need to understand why they’ve chosen you to ask for support.
 What is it that you offer to them?
-This is vital to figure out, because it may actually be they consciously recognise you as someone that has very loose boundaries and is very giving of their time and so that’s why they’ve chosen you.
-In which case, you can save yourself a lot of guilt-tripping and self-shame when you set boundaries.
+It may be that they consciously recognise you as someone that has very loose boundaries and is very giving of their time.
 However, it could be that you have specific qualities that make you the best person to seek support from.
 Maybe you know their situation better than anyone else?
-You’re more compassionate and empathetic – and therefore can offer them better advice.
+You are compassionate and empathetic and therefore can offer them better advice.

-Next, you make sure you know the nature of their issue.
-You need to understand exactly what’s being asked of you and why.
+Next, you need to understand exactly what’s being asked of you and why.
 Are you being sought out for validation of their thoughts and opinions?
 Are they looking for direct advice?
 Do they want you to make all their decisions for them?
-Do they just want to dump all of their emotional baggage on you to relieve themselves of their burden?
 Are they here simply to project onto you with no motivation to ever change or take responsibility for their life?

 These are some tough questions, but you need to get clear on exactly what the dynamic is between the both of you, so you can properly set boundaries in a way that makes clear the unevenness of your current exchange, but that does so in the kindest possible way.